 There is a positive in all of this: anyone can repair their financial profile.
 It does take time, energy, and self-discipline, but it can be done.
 In order to do that, it’s important to gain a better understanding of various aspects of personal finances.
 A savvy consumer can make better choices.
 However, the first step for an individual to take toward gaining control of personal finances is to know what’s in their own profile.
 That can be done by reviewing their reports and obtaining their FICO.

 What Are Credit Scores?

 Credit rating agencies, also called credit bureaus or consumer reporting agencies, are for-profit companies that maintain information to produce financial reports and calculate scores for nearly every adult in the United States.
 There are three main agencies in the United States that dominate the market: TransUnion, Equifax, and Experion.

-Bureaus collect information about consumers’ financial activity, compile that information into a report, calculate a score, and then sell that information to banks, mortgage lenders, department stores, car financing companies, employers, and any other entity who is enquiring about an applicant’s background.
+Bureaus collect personal information about financial activity, compile that information into a report, calculate a score, and then sell that information to banks, mortgage lenders, department stores, car financing companies, employers, and any other entity who is enquiring about an applicant’s background.
 Although reporting agencies collect consumer data, they do not directly make any financial decisions.
-Rather, creditors use the reports and scores created by the bureaus, to supplement information provided by applicants, to make decisions about providing auto loans, approving and pricing insurance, renting or mortgage lending for housing, hiring, issuing charge cards, and other purposes.
+Rather, lenders use the reports created by the bureaus, to supplement information provided by applicants, to make decisions about providing auto financing, approving and pricing insurance, renting or mortgage lending for housing, hiring, issuing charge cards, and other purposes.